Archiving an issue

 Here's a few things you should know about:

-- Issues will be read-only and accessible only with a direct link or mentions in other issues or applications.
-You won't be able to modify them but for audit purposes administrators can export them to a CSV file.
-To export archived issues with all their data, go to > System > Import and Export > Export Archived Issues.
+- Issues will be read-only and accessible only with a direct link, mentions in other issues or applications, or on the Archived issues page (Issues > Archived issues).
+You won't be able to modify them but for audit purposes you can view or, if you're a Jira system admin, export them to a CSV file.
+To export archived issues with all their data, go to Issues > Archived issues, open the Export drop-down and click to export all issues or only the selected ones.

-- Issues will no longer appear in the list of issues in projects, search results, JQL auto-complete, the dashboard, or reports.
+- Issues will no longer appear in the list of issues in projects, search results, JQL auto-complete, dashboards, or reports.

 - In Jira Software, archived issues will also disappear from the Scrum and Kanban boards and backlogs.

-- If you also use Jira Service Desk, archived issues will also disappear from the customer portal, and agent queues.
+- In Jira Service Management, archived issues will also disappear from the customer portal, queues, and all other places they previously appeared.

 Restoring an issue

 All the issue data remains in the database, so you can restore it whenever it's needed again.
-Currently, you can restore one issue at a time if you know its direct link.
-You can also find the link in the CSV file to which you can export your issues.
+Currently, you can restore one issue at a time.

 If you want to restore multiple issues, do that using the REST API.

-To restore an archived issue, open it with the direct link and click the Restore button.
+To restore an archived issue, open it with the direct link or go to Issues > Archived issues, filter to find the issue and click the Restore button.

 The issue will be restored to its original state, and brought back to Jira.
 While issues are being restored Jira is also reindexed so that no additional action is needed for the issues to be visible and searchable again.
 The issue will be restored with all its subtasks.